 In cooperation with relevant NGOs and international organisations, Focal Points are trained on child protection, human rights – including children’s rights – and have knowledge of UNSCR 1612 and related resolutions.

-In Afghanistan, NATO’s Resolute Support Mission, which aims to train, advise and assist the Afghan National Defence and Security Forces (ANDSF), actively supports the UN and the international community’s efforts to address the issue of the protection of children.
+In Afghanistan, NATO’s Resolute Support Mission, which aimed to train, advise and assist the Afghan National Defence and Security Forces (ANDSF), supported the UN and the international community’s efforts to address the issue of the protection of children.

 In order to ensure that the ANDSF were aware of their obligations to protect children, a specialised Children and Armed Conflict Adviser was deployed for the first time in a NATO-led mission in April 2016.